eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 To get started with Codespaces, you just have to follow a few steps:

 1. Open your repository on GitHub (e.g. <https://github.com/MyOrg/MyFirstVehicleApp>)
-1. Click on the green `Code`-button and select Codespaces on the top
+1. Click on the green `Code` button and select Codespaces on the top
 1. Configure your Codespace if needed (defaults to the main branch and a standard agent)
 1. Click on `create`